Thank you for contacting me about the Health and Care Bill.

 I have read suggestions that ICSs are being used for privatisation or to cut funding and in my view, those suggestions are scaremongering and I will respond to this in more detail below.
 The NHS will always be free at the point of use, and I believe these reforms will continue to improve the quality of NHS services and outcomes for patients.
 Ensuring every part of England is covered by an ICS is a key way of promoting local collaboration.

-I appreciate that concerns have been raised about businesses sitting on decision making boards.
 Integrated Care Boards are given a range of powers and duties under the Health and Care Bill, and will oversee the local NHS in their area.
 This will help to improve care and integration between health and social care locally.
 They are statutory bodies controlled by NHS England.
 I welcome the ability, set out in the Bill, of local NHS leaders to propose their own constitutions for choosing members of the Boards.
 This means that Boards could include companies that provide major local NHS services.
 Boards must also include NHS leaders, GPs, council leaders and independent non-executives.
 Meetings will be held in public and decisions must be transparent.
 Any conflicts of interest will have to be declared and managed.

 In relation to NHS professionals, I support the Government's commitment to recruit 50,000 more nurses, 6,000 new GPs, and 6,000 more primary care professionals in addition to the 7,500 further nurse associates and 20,000 primary care professionals announced previously.
 These commitments are vital to ensuring our NHS is fit for the long term.
 Progress is already being made in this area, with more than 6,500 more doctors, almost 10,600 more nurses and over 18,700 more health support workers compared with a year ago.

 There are approximately 70,000 nurses and midwives in training, including 29,740 who began courses this academic year, an increase of 26 per cent on last year.
-The introduction of the new Nursing Degree Apprenticeship and nursing associate roles will significantly bolster the nursing workforce in the short term and yesterday’s announcement of a 3% increase in pay for most NHS staff, backdated to April, is welcome news.
+The introduction of the new Nursing Degree Apprenticeship and nursing associate roles will significantly bolster the nursing workforce in the short term and the announcement of a 3% increase in pay for most NHS staff, backdated to April, is welcome news.

 With regard to suggestions of privatisation within the NHS, the Government has guaranteed that the NHS will always provide healthcare free at the point of delivery, regardless of ability to pay.
 The Government will not privatise the NHS.